 - PSPTIS047 Use routine health terminology in interpreting (LOTE-English)

 - PSPTIS048 Use routine legal terminology in interpreting (LOTE-English)

 Recognition is available (on application) to students with prior skills, experience, knowledge or qualifications obtained from formal studies or training, in a related area.
 Recognition may reduce the duration of your studies.

-On completion of the PSP50916 Diploma of Interpreting (LOTE-English), students may pursue the PSP60816 Advanced Diploma of Translating at Stanley College or be granted entry into selected Bachelor courses at Universities.
+On completion of the PSP50916 Diploma of Interpreting (LOTE-English), students may pursue the PSP60816 Advanced Diploma of Translating at Stanley College or selected Bachelor courses at Universities.

 |Completion of PSP50916 Diploma of Interpreting (LOTE English)